 They also have this super cute side button sweater for the colder months.

 My first Longchamp was during my first trip to Paris in college.
-I was so excited to go into the store and pick out the perfect color.
-I have bought more Longchamp bags over the last 15 years than I care to admit.
+I was so excited to go into the store and pick the perfect color.
+I have bought more Longchamp bags over the last 15 years than I admit.
 I have mini, small, large, and travel sizes.
-Clearly, I love the brand.
-These bags are perfect for travel, I love adding these bags as a carry-on, I own a camel and a navy one in the large weekender size.
-My sister has one too!
+These large weekend sizes are perfect for travel.
+My sister has one, too!

 The basis of this French brand is its thermal water which is found in their beauty and skincare products.
 You will find this in French pharmacies all over and it is affordable.
 I currently use their RetrinAL and love their mineral sunscreen.
 Definitely stock up on this if you can squeeze it in your bag home from France.

 I had my eye on a pair of Repetto ballerina flats for months.
 I would walk by the store in the Marais all the time.
 I got them as a present for my birthday while living in Paris.
 I absolutely love them!
-They are delicate so they aren’t my walk-all-around Paris kind of shoes.
-But they are great with a pair of skinny jeans or a dress or skirt.
+They are delicate, so they aren’t my walk-all-around Paris kind of shoes.
+But they are great with jeans or a dress or skirt.
 They are expensive but will last a while if you take good care of them.

 My first Sandro purchase was a wool coat at the end of October.
-I was convinced I would be warm enough in a leather jacket until the weather broke and I couldn’t make it.
-It was a bit pricey but I found it at a discount and 5 years later I still wear it and love it.
-There is a Sandro Stock (Outlet) in the Marais on rue de Sévigné if you have the chance, I highly recommend a visit.
-You can still purchase Sandro here in the States at retailers such as Nordstrom and Bloomingdales.
-The pieces are investment pieces so don’t be put off by the price.
+I was convinced I would be warm enough in a leather jacket until the weather broke, and I couldn’t make it.
+It was a bit pricey, but I found it at a discount, and five years later I still wear it and love it.
+There is a Sandro Stock (Outlet) in the Marais on rue de Sévigné.
+If you have the chance, I highly recommend a visit.
+You can still purchase Sandro here in the States at retailers like Nordstrom and Bloomingdales.
+The pieces are investment pieces, so don’t be put off by the price.

 I love that this French brand is sustainably made.
 These have been on my radar for a while now and I just purchased my first pair of Vejas in size 8.
 I needed a new pair of sneakers that were an upgrade from my Madewell favorites.